vctfence/scrapbee/AUTOMATION.md

 Packs content of all resources (images, CSS, etc.) referenced by a web-page into a single HTML string.
 When displayed in the browser, such a page will not rely on any external dependencies and could be served from a database.
+Use this API, for example, when you need to get icon or title from the captured page, or to somehow modify it.
-This message creates a new tab which is required for its operation and closes it on completion.
+This API creates a new tab which is required for its operation and closes it on completion.
 The tab could be hidden through the `hide_tab` message option.
 Although this option may be useful in the case of mass API calls, please be careful with it, since Firefox may complain about hidden tabs and offer to remove the addon.